tolga-b/nnt/README.md

-# nnt
+# Neural network tools

-Neural network tools
+Tools to help with input/output processing of neural networks and cross-framework operations (caffe to theano etc.)